KoiFresh/dieklingel-com/content/hardware.md

     Subdevice #0: subdevice #0
   ```

   If the soundcard is not detected, after a reboot, try unplugging the Raspberry Pi from the powersupply and plug in again.
+When the soundcard is detected but you can't hear anything, you should check that the output isn't muted or the volume is at 0%.
+Run `alsamixe` and check the properties for:

+  - `Speaker`: The master volume
+  - `Playback`: The Volume of the Soundcard
+  - `Left Output Mixer PCM`: To enable the left channel
+  - `Right Output Mixer PCM`: To enable the right channel

 - [External USB Mini Speaker](https://www.berrybase.de/externer-usb-mini-lautsprecher-schwarz)